dev, computing, games

 Source: Intel's Optimization Guide

-If you write source code that is compiled, the compiler will put object code in the .text segment and constant data in the .rodata segment- it'll do that for you.
+If you write source code that is compiled, at least for a Windows executable, the compiler will put object code in the .text segment and constant data in the .rodata segment- it'll do that for you.

-Or if you write source code in x86 assembly language, you'd would use a directive like .CODE or .DATA to explicitly define what goes where.
+Or if you write source code in x86 assembly language, generally you'd would use a directive like .CODE or .DATA to explicitly define what goes where.
+The details depend on which assembler you use and what exactly is it outputting.

 The WDC 65xx-based CPU, on the other hand, is out there living its best life.
 Memory is just memory, doesn't matter what's where.